SAP/project-kb/prospector/README.md

 [here](https://github.com/SAP/project-kb/tree/DAAN_HOMMERSOM_THESIS/prospector).

-The approach implemented in Prospector-alpha is described in detail in this
+The approach implemented in patch-finder is described in detail in this
 document: https://arxiv.org/pdf/2103.13375.pdf

 The document can be cited as follows: